 • Sunrooms.

-ENERGY STAR also suggests having mini-splits in homes with atypical challenges, such as:
+ENERGY STAR also advises using mini-splits in houses with unique challenges, like:

 • Pricey electric heat from baseboards, wall heaters or radiators.

-• Pricey central heat, either as a result of high fuel expenses or low efficiency.
+• Pricey central heat, either because of high fuel expenses or reduced efficiency.

-From helping you pick the ideal model to expertly installing it, our specialists at Paniccia Heating & Cooling can take care of all your mini-split installation needs.
-Give us a call at 219-872-2198 today to learn how a mini-split system can make your residence more comfortable and to request your free estimate!
+From helping you select the right model to expertly installing it, our pros at Paniccia Heating & Cooling can take care of all your mini-split installation needs.
+Reach us at 219-872-2198 today to discover how a mini-split system can make your house cozier and to receive your free estimate!